fdezar/personal-dev-portfolio/README.md

 ## About 📖

-This project is a personal developer portfolio designed to showcase my skills, projects, and experience in a single-page application (SPA) format.
-It includes various sections for projects, experience, and contact details.
+This project is a personal developer portfolio designed to showcase my skills, education, projects, and experience in a single-page application (SPA) format.
+It includes various sections for projects, education, skills, experience and contact details.

 ## Technologies 💻